jmsuarez1997/PyBer_Analysis/README.md

 ![Data Summary Graph by Fare](https://raw.githubusercontent.com/jmsuarez1997/PyBer_Analysis/main/analysis/PyBer_fare_summary.png)
 ## Summary
-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.

-I recomend increasing the number of drivers in rurual city types either with advertisement or cash incentives.
-The average fares per driver in rural cites is 3.34 times higher than urban city types.
-This is an indication that you may need more drivers.
+I recommend increasing the number of drivers in rural city types either with advertisements or cash incentives.
+In rural cities, the average fare per driver is 3.34 times higher than in urban city types.
+This indicates more drivers are needed.

+The second recommendation is to increase the fares in rural areas to incentivize more drivers.
+The prices between suburban and urban city types are only 1.11 and 1.41, respectively, which is lower than expected when comparing the difference in average fare per driver.

+Lastly, I recommend lowering the fare price for suburban customers to incentivize more customers to request rides.
+Hopefully, lowering costs in the short term will get new people to use the app, and that will, in the long term, increase the total revenue.